How to Plan Your Trip to Grand Canyon?

 We followed our path to Marble Canyon to see the Colorado River enjoying the landscape.

-According to the course of the river, Marble Canyon is after the Grand Canyon.
+According to the river’s course, Marble Canyon is after the Grand Canyon.
 So it looks relatively calm and loaded to the tops of sediments and remnants of its passage through the lands of the Grand Canyon.

 It’s opaque, like it’s a mud river instead of water.
 There were little crafts by the Navajo Indians at the bridge entrance where we were, a good place to buy a souvenir.